 Bathing and Hygiene

 Everyone is expected to maintain an acceptable level of hygiene during the course.
-This is accomplished by swimming in the river (without soap or shampoo), bucket baths (with soap and shampoo) and sunshowers.
+This is accomplished by swimming in the river (without soap or shampoo), bucket baths (with soap and shampoo) and showers of some sort.

 This video was shot on May 7th, 2018.
-They don’t sell the pump up solar showers anymore.
-There will be an amazon link here soon with the components needed to assemble your own.
+They don’t sell these pump up solar showers anymore, but now there are lots of good options on the market.

 Regardless of what it says on the label, absolutely no soap, even if it is “biodegradable” or camping soap, is to be used within 250 feet of the river, pond, or stream, or any other natural source of water.